 Iron Toxicity TOP

-At high levels, iron is toxic.
-And since the body has no effective means of excreting excess iron, it is possible, although not common, for iron to build up.
-Iron pills and supplements containing iron that are designed for adults can cause poisoning in children.
+Iron is toxic at high levels.
+The body is not effective at getting rid of excess iron.
+This makes it is possible for iron to build up.
+Iron pills and supplements for adults can cause poisoning in children.

 Symptoms of iron toxicity include:

 Much of the iron in our diet comes from foods, such as breads and cereals that are fortified with iron.